portfolio-performance/portfolio-help/docs/en/reference/file/import/csv-import.md

 - A withdrawal of 150 EUR from deposit account `broker-B (EUR)` on 2026-03-04
 - A deposit of 150 EUR to deposit account `broker-A (EUR)` on 2026-03-04
 - A transfer of 100 EUR from deposit account `broker-A (EUR)` to deposit account `broker-A (USD)`.
 Because the target account is set in USD (= Currency Gross Amount), the CSV-file also specifies the `Gross Amount` (= 110 USD).
 This comes down to an `Exchange Rate` of 0,9091 USD/EUR.
 Currently, it is not possible to specify the Exchange Rate and let PortfolioPerformance calculate the `Gross Amount`.
+It is better to use a Transfer transaction to handle this situation, instead of a Withdrawal of 100 EUR from `broker-A (EUR)``` and a Deposit of 110 USD into broker-A (USD).
+Deposit and withdrawal transactions are considered external in Portfolio Performance and will therefore affect the performance calculation.
+This transfer, however, is purely internal and should not affect performance in any way.
 - A fee of 2 EUR, payable by `broker-A (EUR)`account for the currency exchange.

 *Table 4: Source data for the import of transactions (deposit, withdrawal, transfer, & fees.*